pdstanley/stanley-boilerplate/README.md

 > finally, copy the HTTPS git clone address for THIS repo now and have overall GitHub password handy

 Once you've done that:
-> cd to desired boilerplate install directory
+> cd to desired boilerplate bash script install directory

 > sudo yum install git